 I attempted to take one of the fans apart, but it seems Corsair has made it a most difficult task (most likely through some internal snap fit that’s inside the rotor assembly).
 I did end up damaging one of the fans in the process, so I would advise against taking them apart.

 One thing to consider though, even though there isn’t a physical bearing as such, it doesn’t mean that the fan isn’t affected by dust and hair.
 It’s still possible for stray hairs and dust to get caught up inside the shaft, slowing it down.
-I still would recommend dust filters, not just for the fans, but for the rest of the system too.
+I would still recommend dust filters, not just for the fans, but for the rest of the system too.

 I personally do not have the right equipment to test these fans in great depth, but I can go over the main features and any issues that may arise.
 The chassis used was a Cooler Master CM 690 III, which includes a variety of mount sizes with which to install the ML PRO LED fans.
-Additionally, the system is air cooled throughout, with no radiators.
+Additionally, the system is air-cooled throughout, with no radiators.

 Installation is pretty straight forward, take them out of the box and use the included self-tapping screws to hold them in place.
 Use the included cable ties too, to keep the cables tidy and out of the way.
 I should note that the cables are quite long for a fan, which is very helpful when fan headers on motherboards tend to be spread out all over the place.